|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Herts1125 Vote 2016

-Hertfordshire County Council Youth Connexions enables young people across the county to take part in their annual vote for the top issues and for the representatives who will campaign for change.
+YC Hertfordshire enables young people across the county to take part in their annual vote for the top issues and for the representatives who will campaign for change.

 Candidates set out their manifestos online and canvass in schools, colleges and youth projects during December and January; this year voting took place in late January and early February.
 Whilst voting for their Member of Youth Parliament, young people aged 11-18 also voted for their top priorities.